setting unrealistic goals

 How to avoid setting unrealistic goals

-It’s time to work towards something in a realistic way.
+Ok, it’s time to work towards something in a realistic way.

 It doesn’t matter if it’s your personal life or your career: you must set goals that are within your reach.